Social Enterprise in Brisbane

-Prominence Consulting is providing business coaching to 13 established Brisbane social enterprises.
-Each selected social enterprise will receive up to 12 hours of tailored one-on-one coaching from March to May 2021.
+Prominence Consulting provided business coaching to 13 established Brisbane social enterprises.
+Each selected social enterprise received up to 12 hours of tailored one-on-one coaching from March to May 2021.

 Prominence Consulting has provided business coaching since 2003 and has extensive experience in tackling business problems for small businesses, not-for-profits and large organisations in an efficient and fit-for-purpose way.
-Prominence Consulting will provide social enterprises with tailored and targeted business coaching based on an assessment of individual business needs.
+Prominence Consulting provided social enterprises with tailored and targeted business coaching based on an assessment of individual business needs.

 - Civil Geotechnical Consultants